 - Handling challenges regarding scope of use for rights of way and easements

 - Dealing with claims of overuse or overburdening of rights of way and easements

 - Limiting access over easements and rights of way

 - Negotiating relocation of rights of way and easements

 - Establishing easements by estoppels, easements by necessity or implied easements

 KALIS, KLEIMAN & WOLFE’s attorneys have worked with Miami and Fort Lauderdale real estate developers, builders, businesses and homeowners to facilitate development projects, protect their land, and resolve easement disputes for more than 50 years.

 It is important for homeowners, businesses and landowners to understand whether a piece of property you own, or may be interested in acquiring, is affected by easements, how to interpret the writing creating the easements, and how the right to use the easements may be exercised.

-When you are facing a dispute over an easement or boundary issue on or near your property, contact the experienced Real Estate attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based real estate law firm today at (954) 791-0477.
+When you are facing a dispute over an easement or boundary issue on or near your property, contact the experienced Real Estate attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based real estate law firm today at (954) 791-0477.